DragoniteSpam-GameMaker-Tutorials/Bombadier/readme.md

 The finished product can be found on itch.io [here](https://dragonite.itch.io/bombadier).

+## Building

+This project was built using **GameMaker Studio 2.3.7.** Later stable releases of 2.x should work.

 ## Credits

 I'm aiming to write this mostly from scratch, but to save time a few native GML extensions are used, plus a bunch of other assets.